Daily-Datapackers/datapack/README.md

  The pack currently only uses 2 entities, an aec with the tag `"c.cosmeticentity"` and an armor stand with the `"c.cosmeticarmorstand"` tag

  ### Player Tags
- There are multiple tags for players and you might have to add your own when adding new cosmetics
+ There are currently no tags for players but you might have to add your own when adding new stuff

- `c.requires_ce` = given to players that require a cosmetic entity, used to detect if the player already has an assigned cosmetic entity when equipping a new cosmetic

- `c.has.cosmetic` = must be given to all players that have a cosmetic equipped

- `c.<cosmetic_name>` = replace `<cosmetic_name>` with the name of your cosmetic, used to detect which cosmetic is currently equipped

 ___

 ## ADDING NEW COSMETICS (ONLY IN COSMETICS FOLDER)